In order to be considered for admission to a UF CJC Online graduate program, an applicant must have:

 Once you submit the aforementioned application packet materials, email your Enrollment and Admissions Coordinator to confirm that your packet is ready for review by the admissions committee.

-Complete application packets are reviewed on a rolling basis by the admissions committee.
+Complete application packets are reviewed by the admissions committee every enrollment period.
 All application packets will be reviewed holistically.

 It is an applicant’s duty to ensure that the materials he/she submits for the application packet are accurate and display their full potential as a prospective admitted student.